gjc129/CS458-Project/README.md

                  form with added attributes for User, also updated name to Users all across the files

 Oct 4th: Created AWS account to host Database using PostgreSQL

+Oct 9th: added new comment file 9OCT-comments, it contains information for the website